lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 ### Specific Forms

 Each cell type has its own interpolation functions.
-The weights $W_i$ are functions of the parametric coordinates r, s, and t.
+The weights $W_i$ are functions of the parametric coordinates $r$, $s$, and $t$.
 In this section we will define the parametric coordinate system and interpolation function for each primary cell type.
 Composite cells use the interpolation functions and parametric coordinates of their composing primary cells.
 The only difference in coordinate system specification between primary and composite cells is that composite cells use the additional sub-id to specify a particular primary cell.

 **Vertex.** Vertex cells do not require parametric coordinates or interpolation functions since they are zero-dimensional.
 The single weighting function is $W_0 = 1.$

-**Line.** **Figure 8-3** shows the parametric coordinate system and interpolation functions for a line.The line is described using the single parametric coordinate r.
+**Line.** **Figure 8-3** shows the parametric coordinate system and interpolation functions for a line.The line is described using the single parametric coordinate $r$.

 <figure id="Figure 8-3">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-3.png?raw=true width="640" alt="Figure8-3">